Advice Content Types

 }

 If the HTML response includes a hyperlinked element, that indicates the linked phrase is associated with a Variable in an Input Request.
 In the example above, "your income is above $198,000" would be linked to the Input Request that assigns Roth_Eligibility.
-It is the responsibility of the HTML renderer to attach appropriate events to show the linked Input Request to the user.

 Backlinks